satkar605/retention-optimizer/prescriptive-analysis.md

 | 5    | 56789       | Premium | 0.82       | $450 | Push Exclusive  | $12  | $125                  | $113      |
 | ...  | ...         | ...     | ...        | ...  | ...             | ...  | ...                   | ...       |

-**Key Insight:** High-value assignments cluster among Premium and Family segments with churn risk >70% and CLV >$250.
+High-value assignments cluster among Premium and Family segments with churn risk exceeding 70% and CLV exceeding $250.
 These 20 assignments account for approximately 35% of total expected net value.

 ---

 ### 6.5 ROI by Customer Segment

-**Chart Type:** Grouped bar chart

-**Description:** This chart compares the investment (cost) and return (expected retained CLV) for each subscription segment, calculating segment-level ROI.
+A grouped bar chart compares the investment (cost) and return (expected retained CLV) for each subscription segment, calculating segment-level ROI.
+The table below presents the financial analysis.

 | Segment  | Total Cost | Expected Retained CLV | Net Value | ROI   | Customers Treated |
 |----------|------------|----------------------|-----------|-------|-------------------|